smutnyleszek/hues/README.md

 ## Building

-To preview the project, you need to do three things:
+To preview the project, you need to take three steps:

 1. `npm install`
 2. `npm run serve`